syncfusion-content/maui-docs/MAUI/Cards/getting-started.md

 ### SfCardLayout

-Initialize a card layout with card view as shown in the following code.
+Initialize a card layout with a card view using the provided code snippet below.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3 5" %}